-During his presentation, Stoney called Brooks up to the stage and announced the man would have his rights restored on the spot.
-After Stoney read the proclamation from McAuliffe, he handed the paper to an emotional Brooks and the two embraced one another.
+During his presentation, Stoney called the local man up to the stage and announced the man would have his rights restored on the spot.
+After Stoney read the proclamation from McAuliffe, he handed the paper to the emotional man and the two embraced one another.

-In his brief remarks, Brooks mentioned his daughter who was in the audience with him, and his wife who couldn’t be there because she was shuttling his son from an activity.
+In his brief remarks, the local man mentioned his daughter who was in the audience with him, and his wife who couldn’t be there because she was shuttling his son from an activity.

-“I’m about being good on the field and off the field,” Brooks said.
-With his rights restored, Brooks intends to vote and be a more active member of society.
+“I’m about being good on the field and off the field,” he said.
+With his rights restored, he intends to vote and be a more active member of society.
 “I will play the sport,” he said figuratively, “I promise you that.”